Crockett Cup (2020): Storylines

 The event would have featured a number professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots, and storylines.
 Wrestlers are portrayed as either heels (those that portray the "bad guys"), faces (the "good guy" characters), or tweeners (characters that are neither clearly a heel or a face) as they follow a series of tension-building events, which culminate in a wrestling match or series of matches as determined by the promotion.
 The third season of NWA's weekly flagship program, Power, featured storylines that were leading up to the event before its cancellation.

 In the main event of 2019's Crockett Cup, Marty Scurll had challenged Nick Aldis for the NWA Worlds Heavyweight Championship in a losing effort.
 On December 14, 2019, Scurll made a surprise appearance at NWA's Into the Fire PPV, after Aldis successfully defended the championship against James Storm in the main event.
 Scurll laid out a challenge to Aldis, which Aldis did not respond to during the show.
-Over subsequent episodes of NWA Power, Scurll continued to challenge Aldis, leading to Aldis, Royce Issacs, and Thomas Latimer, known together Strictly Business, to make appearances at recent ROH events, where they attacked Scurll and other members of Villain Enterprises.
+Over subsequent episodes of NWA Power, Scurll continued to challenge Aldis, leading to Aldis, Royce Isaacs, and Thomas Latimer, known together Strictly Business, to make appearances at recent ROH events, where they attacked Scurll and other members of Villain Enterprises.
 At NWA's Hard Times pay-per-view, Aldis defeated Villain Enterprises stablemate Flip Gordon.
 In subsequent interviews, Aldis stated that he would not grant Scurll another title match unless Scurll promised to refund everyone's ticket purchases if he lost the match.
 Scurll later countered the stipulation, stating that he would personally pay Aldis $500,000 if he lost the match.

 Aftermath

 During the Speaking Out movement in July 2020, Scurll was accused of taking advantage of a 16-year-old girl who was inebriated.
 Scurll would release two statements in which he did not deny the allegations, but claimed the encounter was consensual.
 On June 25, Ring of Honor announced that they had launched an investigation concerning the allegations.
 Scurll was removed from ROH's roster in October and left ROH in January 2021.
-At UWN Primetime Live, a weekly PPV hosted by United Wrestling Network, Trevor Mudoch defeated Aron Stevens to win the NWA National Championship.
+At UWN Primetime Live, a weekly PPV hosted by United Wrestling Network, Trevor Murdoch defeated Aron Stevens to win the NWA National Championship.